Metigy

 4 personalized marketing strategies for social media

 Now that we have seen the key considerations of personalized marketing, it’s time to put some strategies into action.
-The following five strategies are some of the many examples of how to use personalized marketing for social media.

 1. Retargeting campaigns